The American Southwest

 Pinterest

-To fully enjoy most of the hiking in the Chisos Mountains requires spending at least one night in a back country campsite; the Lost Mine Trail is one of the shorter paths and is perhaps the best choice for a half day trip.
+To fully enjoy the hiking in the Chisos Mountains requires spending at least one night in a back country campsite; the Lost Mine Trail is one of the shorter paths and is perhaps the best choice for a half day trip.
 The route passes varied scenery with views over several different sections of the mountains, and ends at a dramatic rocky ridge at 6,850 feet.

 Location